Sayulita solo travel safety, in the words of a local resident

 Be careful when swimming

 Just last week, I faced a very terrifying experience when one of the girls I went to Carricitos Beach with almost drowned.
 We were watching her from the shore and couldn’t do anything about it.
 The waves were pretty strong and none of us couldn’t get to her.
 Good thing a lad from Seattle bravely (and greatly) swam the strong waters to get to her.
 It was terrifying!

-Never leave your bags unattended
+Never leave your bags unattended, but you actually can

-Calle Gaviota (where the Kiosko is) is one of the sketchiest streets in Sayulita.
+Calle Gaviota (where the Kiosko is) is one of the sketchiest streets in Sayulita

 No one will harm you in this street but you will get a lot of stares from the people in this neighborhood.
-Like I said, this does not bother me and it’s not a big deal as long as I know the right words to say but it might be bothering to you.
+As I said, this does not bother me and it’s not a big deal as long as I know the right words to say but it might be bothering you.
 I don’t know – to each her own, I guess.
 You can take other streets when going to the beach.
 Pelicanos Street is one of the safest, so far!

-Mexican men are very intense
+Mexican men can be intense

-I’ve been dragged to dance, coerced to have a drink, and have been grinded (nearly dry humped) by numerous men who wanted to dance with me in the club.
+I’ve been dragged to dance, coerced to have a drink, and have been grinded (nearly humped) by numerous men who wanted to dance with me in the club.
 Again, Sayulita is a touristy area even to Mexicans so expect high volumes of tourists on weekends.
 Non-Mexican men can also be intense but Mexican men are harder to shoo.

-Because of my Spanish speaking skills, people just think I am Latina.
+Because of my Spanish-speaking skills, people just think I am Latina.
 Nobody even asks where I am from here!
 If they do, they expect me to blurt some Latin American country (because of the way I speak).
 Personally, that’s a milestone for me as I don’t get that much attention.
-Blending in is super convenient for solo female travellers!
+Blending in is super convenient for solo female travelers!

 With regards to what to wear, well, this is a beach town so wear anything you want!

-I’d walk in Sayulita during the day with bikini (no shirt and shorts) and people don’t look at me like crazy.
+I’d walk in Sayulita during the day with a bikini (no shirt and shorts) and people don’t look at me like crazy.
 You also know that I am a braless ambassador since I was 20 – I am never bothered by the stares in Sayulita.
 This small pueblo is really Western when it comes to women’s clothing!